vipul2802/o365hq.com/content/blog/Phone System add-on for Auto-attendant and Calling Queues coming soon.md

 and [Calling
 Queues](https://docs.microsoft.com/en-us/MicrosoftTeams/create-a-phone-system-call-queue)
-features will be available as a \$0 add-on for customers who already have either a stand-alone Phone System subscription and/or an Office 365 suite subscription that includes Phone System.
+features will be available as a \$0 add-on for customers who already have either a stand-alone Phone System subscription and/or a Microsoft 365 suite subscription that includes Phone System.
 This creates more flexibility for customers who today are only able to utilize these features if they have Phone System and a Microsoft Calling Plan.